ylluminarious/terminals-are-sexy/README.md

 *Sexy Tools for communicating through the Command Line Interface.*

 * [irssi](https://irssi.org/) - Irssi is the self proclaimed client of the future and my favorite IRC client.
-* [bitchx](http://www.bitchx.com/) - BitchX is a feature-rich and highly configurable, terminal based IRC client based on ircII.
+* [.female dogx](http://www..female dogx.com/) - .female dogX is a feature-rich and highly configurable, terminal based IRC client based on ircII.
 * [centerim](http://www.centerim.org/index.php/Main_Page) - CenterIM is a terminal based, multi-protocol Instant Messaging client with support for IRC.
 * [weechat](http://www.weechat.org/) - WeeChat is a fast, light and extensible chat client.
 * [epic](http://www.epicsol.org/) - EPIC is a IRC client that has been under active development for 20+ years in 5 generations.